We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Netherlands trip.
+At the moment, flights in the evening are likely to offer the best value for money for your Netherlands trip.
 A flight at midday will more often than not be of higher cost.

 How long is the flight to the Netherlands?